keymanapp/api.keyman.com/schemas/kps/README.md

   - Keyboards/Keyboard/Examples - a list of typing examples for the keyboard
   - Keyboards/Keyboard/WebOSKFonts - a list of font filenames (not necessarily in package) suitable for rendering the on screen keyboard
   - Keyboards/Keyboard/WebDisplayFonts - a list of font filenames (not necessarily in package) suitable for use with the keyboard
+* Version 17.0 removes:
+  - LexicalModels/LexicalModel/Version - version information is not stored in the models, but only in the package metadata (was unused)

-## 2023-04-21 7.0.1 (not published)
+## 2023-04-21 7.0.1
-* Removes LexicalModel.Version, as it was never read or written
+* Removes LexicalModels/LexicalModel/Version, as it was never read or written

 ## 2021-07-19 7.0
 * Initial version 7.0